-In the State of Ohio, there are more than 3,200 licensed auctioneers, apprentice auctioneers and auction businesses.
+In the State of Ohio, there are more than 2,600 licensed auctioneers, auction firms and auction businesses.

-In order to become licensed in Ohio, an auctioneer must first attend an approved auction school, serve a full year as an apprentice, and act as a bid caller in 12 auctions before applying for an auctioneer license.
-The applicant must then take and pass a written and verbal examination prior to receiving a license.
+In order to become licensed in Ohio, an auctioneer must first attend an approved auction school before applying for an auctioneer license.

 The auction method of marketing is a fast-paced, exciting method of selling real or personal property.
 Some of the benefits of the auction method of marketing are:

 - Exposes the property to a large number of buyers.

 - Creates competition among buyers, potentially increasing the price of a private transaction.

 - Takes the seller out of the negotiation process.

 - Ensures an aggressive marketing program that increases interest and visibility.

 Before hiring and contracting with an auctioneer or auction firm, there are several factors to consider.
 All licensees are required to enter into a contract with the owner or consignee of the property to be sold.
 Consumers should review the details of the contract: